-Also, according to a comment at the end of this article, the brand name Kaopectate no longer contains kaolin and pectin.
+NOTE: As stated in a comment at the end of this article, the brand name Kaopectate no longer contains kaolin and pectin.
 It now contains bismuth salicylates and is absolutely not safe for cats.
 So it’s still one of the dog medications safe for dogs — but not for cats.

 - Here’s a list of human antibiotics that are safe for dogs.

-- Here is the ASPCA’s list of the top 10 human medications that are NOT safe for pets.
+- Here is the Pet Poison Helpline’s list of the top 10 human medications that are NOT safe for pets.

-- Here’s the Animal Poison Control Center’s top 10 human medications that can harm pets if ingested.
+- Here’s the Animal Poison Control Center’s top 10 UNSAFE human medicine for dogs.

-Human medications are structured for the human digestive system, so a dog’s digestive track will react differently to human medication.
-If you do not have a prescription and need to administer medicine, choose a low dose of aspirin for anti-inflammation, or benadryl for allergies.
-Source
+Human medications are structured for the human digestive system — so a dog’s digestive tract will react differently to human medication.
+If you do not have a prescription and need to administer medicine, choose a low dose of Aspirin for anti-inflammation, or Benadryl for allergies.—VetInfo

-One important thing to note here is… you should call your vet before giving your pet any of these meds for the first time.
+One important thing to note here is… you should call your vet before giving your pet any of these meds for the very first time.
+Why?

-- To make sure that the meds are still a-okay according to the latest findings (and dosages) regarding animal health and human medications, and that they won’t interfere with other meds your dog may already be taking.
+- To make sure that the meds (and doses) are still safe according to the latest findings regarding animal health and human medications — and that they won’t interfere with other meds your dog may already be taking.

-- For the peace of mind.
+- For peace of mind.
 Almost always, the veterinarian will assure you that your dog will be just fine if they take these human meds.
-Plus, they will also give you signs of what to watch for if the problem persists.
+Plus, they will also give you signs of what to watch for if the problem persists!
 (Usually, anything lasting more than 48 hours requires a trip to the vet for a visual exam, or at least a phone call to the veterinarian.)